This was a hard truth for me to accept and it took me about 7 years. From the time I graduated college to about January of this year.

 - When do you decide to stop storing your energy, especially if that energy is becoming less valuable over time?

-Spending energy at what should matter most to you I think may be the path to a happy life.Tags: energy experiences money relationships
+Spending energy on what should matter most to you I think may be the path to a happy life.Tags: energy experiences money relationships